PRIDE uses a multidisciplinary and interdisciplinary team approach to achieve Functional Restoration that is:

 PRIDE’s novel approach to chronic pain, known as Functional Restoration, is a medically directed, interdisciplinary treatment, that emphasizes measurement, mobilization, and re-activation and supported by education, counseling and stress management.
 It was the first comprehensive Functional Restoration program in the world and has received many awards throughout its years of service (See Awards and Accreditation)

 PRIDE’s in-house staff of physicians includes board-certified specialists in orthopedics, physical medicine, rehabilitation, psychiatry, and pain management.
 PRIDE’s clinical treatment team includes nurses, nurse practitioners, psychologists, counselors, physical and occupational therapists, exercise techs and case managers.
-Since 1983, PRIDE has been helping people who are disabled with chronic pain to get back on their feet and begin functioning, working, and enjoying life again.
+Since 1983, PRIDE has been helping injured workers getting back to life and work!

-Physicians • Nurse Practitioners • Occupational Therapists • Physical Therapists • Exercise Technicians • Rehabilitation Counselors• Nursing Staff • Biofeedback
+Physicians • Nurse Practitioners • Occupational Therapists • Physical Therapists • Exercise Technicians • Case Management• Behavioral Medicine • Nursing Staff

 Every member of the PRIDE team is committed to providing the best quality of care to help ensure positive outcomes for all patients.
 The PRIDE team produces success stories every day.
 Click here to view some recent success stories.

-Tom Mayer, M.D. is the Medical Director and Founder of PRIDE.
-He is Board certified in Orthopedic Surgery and is currently a Clinical Professor in the Department of Orthopedic Surgery at The University of Texas Southwestern Medical Center.
+Tom Mayer, M.D. is Board certified in Orthopedic Surgery and is currently a Clinical Professor in the Department of Orthopedic Surgery at The University of Texas Southwestern Medical Center.
 Dr. Mayer is known in the medical community for his extensive research on chronic musculoskeletal conditions and rehabilitation.
 He is the former President of the North American Spine Society (1999) and the founding editor of The Spine Journal.
 He has co-authored many books and scientific articles and is on the Editorial Review Board of multiple journals.
 His innovations include the concept of Functional Restoration, new techniques in measurement of physical and psychological function (especially for spinal disorders), and the development of techniques for evaluation of permanent impairment.
 He continues to develop and serve on Review Boards for evidence based treatment guidelines, particularly on coordination of services for sub-acute and chronic musculoskeletal disorders.

 As licensed independent practitioners, nurse practitioners practice autonomously and in collaboration with other health care professionals to assess, diagnose, treat and manage the patient’s health problems/needs.
 As partners in health with patients, Nurse Practitioners take on roles of health provider, mentor, educator, clinical researcher, and administrator.